AVANT/biofoam/app/apps/comments/Show/_not_used.md

 Currently the comments subapp "show" was built out for edification only.
-It is not intended for use in the production version of Moonrakr
+It is not intended for use in the production version of Moonrakr.